helios-yamet/Fitness-Station/README.md

 -  As a user I want to purchase my favorite Merchandise online with ease, because I want to support the gym financially beyond paying a subscription.

-- As a returning user, I would like to see new products, as I like buying the latest products.
+- As a returning user, I would like to see view the highest rated products, as I like to know which products are most popular.

 - As a frequent user, I want the site to be familiar by using fitness station branding akin to the gym itself, as this reaffirms that I on the right website.